-- 20.1 As stated in the Faculty Handbook, "The chair of the department shall review and evaluate the teaching, research or creative activities, service, and other university duties of each member of that department during each academic year."."
-This applies to all tenure-track and tenured faculty, and to all fulltime specialized faculty members-each according to their individual assignments of responsibilities. - 20.2 Prior to undertaking the annual evaluation of the faculty, the chair will seek advice from the salary committee, together with the two associate chairs.
+As stated in the Faculty Handbook, "The chair of the department shall review and evaluate the teaching, research or creative activities, service, and other university duties of each member of that department during each academic year."
+This applies to all tenure-track and tenured faculty, and to all full-time specialized faculty members-each according to their individual assignments of responsibilities.

+Prior to undertaking the annual evaluation of the faculty, the chair will seek advice from the merit committee and the two associate chairs.